DUI Questions & Answers

 Yes, you can.
 You may be charged with a DWI if your BAC is .08 or greater, or if you are operating or in actual physical control of a vehicle while intoxicated.

-Enhancement for prior DWIs and DUIs during the 5 year look back period are determined from the date the violations occurred rather than the date of conviction.
+Enhancement for prior DWIs and DUIs during the ten year look back period are determined from the date the violations occurred rather than the date of conviction.

 Yes, a prior DWI can be used to enhance a DUI.